Medicine Wheel/Medicine Mountain National Historic Landmark

-Cultural Purposes
+Cultural use

 No indigenous people have publicly claimed to have built the Big Horn Medicine Wheel.
 During negotiations to include the Big Horn Medicine Wheel in the registry for National Historic Landmark and Sacred Site status, the Crow stated that the Wheel was already present when they came into the area.
 However, the Wheel rests within the Crow homeland, an area that the Crow say was given to them by the Creator when No Vitals, the visionary Crow Leader (circa 1400–1600), had his vision of stars descending into tobacco blossoms while he fasted and prayed on the highest mountain in the Bighorns (Cloud Peak).
 Oral history from several indigenous nations sets the Big Horn Medicine Wheel as already existing, having been built by "ancient ancestors" or "people without iron."

 The Big Horn Medicine Wheel is a sacred site to many people of many nations.
 Although the Wheel was built high above the Bighorn Basin, and the climb up from the basin takes effort, a wide and deep cut ancient trail takes the traveler directly to the Wheel.
-In winter, when the modern asphalt road is covered in snow and closed for the season, one can still make one's way by foot up the old trail from Five Springs Campground.
-Stephen C. Simms of the Chicago Field Museum, upon examining the Wheel in 1903, surmised that the travois trail (road) must have been well-traveled for long periods in the past to acquire its deeply cut edges.
+In winter, when the modern asphalt road is covered in snow and closed for the season, it is possible to travel by foot up the old trail from Five Springs Campground.
+Stephen C. Simms of the Chicago Field Museum, upon examining the Wheel in 1903, surmised that the travois trail must have been well-traveled for long periods in the past to acquire its deeply cut edges.
 The Bighorn Mountains are high above the hot summers of the basin.
 In 1887, the Tukudeka Elder Aggretta said her people chose to live high in the Bighorns to escape the flies and human conflict.

 Little People and Vision Quests

 The Arapaho call the Big Horn Medicine Wheel "Hiieeinoonotii."
 A detailed account of ceremonial use of the Bighorn Medicine Wheel by the Arapaho was related in 1993 by Paul Moss in a landmark of Native American oral tradition.

-Tom Yellowtail (Crow) told the story of Burnt Face building a medicine wheel in the Bighorn Mountains and receiving help from the Little People.
+Tom Yellowtail, a Crow elder, told the story of Burnt Face building a medicine wheel in the Bighorn Mountains and receiving help from the Little People.
 After the Little People healed his face, Burnt Face came down from the Bighorns, rejoined his people, and built what is now called the Fort Smith Wheel.
 This Wheel has similar stellar and solar alignments to the Big Horn Medicine Wheel, adjusted for landscape changes and latitude.